Flexacoin (FXC) Price Tops $0.0061 on Major Exchanges

 Buying and Selling Flexacoin

-It is usually not presently possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
-Investors seeking to acquire Flexacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
+Investors seeking to trade Flexacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Flexacoin using one of the exchanges listed above.

 Receive News & Updates for Flexacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flexacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.